 Toronto-based fashion photographer Lawrence Cortez uses a grid layout to offer a pleasing overview of selected projects on his online portfolio homepage.
 Hovering over each image brings up the title of the project, and viewers can click through to see more from each shoot.

 Swedish photographer Helen Eriksson, based in New York, keeps her portfolio elegant with lots of white space.
 Her work, which has a contemporary, high fashion feel, has appeared in Nylon, Refinery29, and Oyster.

 Based in Glasgow, Scotland, Linda McIntosh is a stylist as well as a fashion photographer.
-Her shoots are daring and funny: themes include “Clickbait” (internet aesthetic, lots of chains), “Primary Cool” (bright colors, schoolyard setting), and “Don’t Mesh With Us” (too-cool-for-you athleisure wear).
-Her portfolio features photos that fill up the entire screen, giving the photos an immersive feel.
+Her shoots, for magazines like Cake, Sicky, and Sukeban, are daring and often amazingly weird.
+Her fashion photography portfolio features photos that fill up the entire screen, giving the viewer an immersive, non distracting feel.

 9. Monet Lucki